When everything on your list is priority one

 How do you run a MoSCoW session?

+Here is exactly how to use the MoSCoW method to run a session your team will actually follow.
 You’ll find certain filters repeated throughout the MoSCoW literature, but rarely assembled into a single exercise.
 Three conditions, checked in sequence, for every item on your list.
 None are new – but checking them together works better than any single categorization question we’ve tested.
 We call this the Honest Sort Protocol.

 The Honest Sort Protocol is a six-step facilitation method that prevents MoSCoW category inflation by requiring individual silent sorting before group discussion, followed by a 60% capacity ceiling validation on Must Have items.